dhruvjhamb/raid-8/README.txt

-This is some sample code for the CS 182/282 Computer Vision project (Tensorflow 2).
+This is some sample code for the CS 182/282 Computer Vision project (PyTorch).
 It has the following files:

 README.txt - This file
 requirements.txt - The python requirments necessary to run this project